-LeBron James, Justin Bieber and More Stars Speak Out About George Floyd's Death
+LeBron James, Justin Bieber and More Stars Speak Out About George Floyd's Death - E!
+Online

 "THIS MUST STOP," Justin Bieber wrote.
 "This makes me absolutely sick.
 This makes me angry this man DIED.
 This makes me sad.
 Racism is evil We need to use our voice!
 Please people.
 I'm sorry GEORGE FLOYD."

-"My heart can't take it, seeing what's happened to #GeorgeFloyd," Ciaratweeted.
+"My heart can't take it, seeing what's happened to #GeorgeFloyd," Ciara tweeted.
 "This is eerily similar to the death of #EricGarner.
 There has to be a stopping point in the process of arresting someone.
 It's all senseless."

 "Enough!!!"
-Lupita Nyong'odeclared. "#GeorgeFloyd #JusticeForGeorgeFloyd."
+Lupita Nyong'o declared. "#GeorgeFloyd #JusticeForGeorgeFloyd."

 "This is not okay.
 And it will not stop until everyone does their part.
 Especially white people.
 I said it recently and I'll say it again, do not let your discomfort surrounding social issues prevent you from speaking up for those IN DANGER.
 And reality is, until this STOPS COMPLETELY - THE BLACK COMMUNITY WILL CONTINUE TO LIVE IN DANGER," Demi Lovato said.
 "DO YOUR PART.
 THIS INVOLVES YOU TOO. #GeorgeFloyd, I hope you RIP because it isn't fair so many didn't do their part to ensure you lived in peace."